favor-I/leadsTracker/README.md

-# linktrackerExtension
+# leadsTracker
-Chrome extension to keep track of important links
+Chrome extension to keep track of important links.
+A scrimba projec